bottlenoselabs/c2cs/docs/SUPPORTED-PLATFORMS.md

 Note that pointers such as `void*` can have different sizes across target computer architectures.
 E.g., `X86` pointers are 4 bytes and `X64` (aswell as `ARM64`) pointers are 8 bytes.
 This means that if you need to support different word size computer architectures you will need to have seperate bindings for each, even if they are the same operating system.

 That being said, 64-bit word size is pretty ubiquitous on Windows these days, at least for gaming, as you can see from [Steam hardware survey where 64-bit is 99%+](https://store.steampowered.com/hwsurvey/directx/).
 Additionally, you can see that the ["trend" is that 64-bit is becoming standard over time with 32-bit getting dropped](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_operating_system_timeline).
-If you are planning on targeting modern machines, I would advise just forgeting about target platforms with 32-bit computer architectures such as `X86` and `ARM32`.
+If you are planning on targeting modern machines, I would advise making your life simple and just forgeting about target platforms with 32-bit computer architectures such as `X86` and `ARM32` and instead only target 64-bit machines.

 ## Generating C# code for a platform

 Support for generating C# code of a C library for different target platforms is dependent on three things:
-1. A ["Clang target triple"](https://clang.llvm.org/docs/CrossCompilation.html) (a.k.a. "target").
-Targets are identified by a string in a specific format of `arch-vendor-os-environment` and passed to Clang which informs how to read C code.
+1. A ["Clang target triple"](https://clang.llvm.org/docs/CrossCompilation.html) (a.k.a. "target platform").
+Target platforms are identified by a string in a specific format of `arch-vendor-os-environment` and passed to Clang which informs how to read C code.
-2. System C header `.h` files of the target platform .
+2. System C header `.h` files of the target platform.
 The root directory of where the files are located need to be passed to Clang to read C code correctly.
 The files are often distributed with a software development environment (SDE) or additional downloadable components to the SDE in a form of a software development kit (SDK).
 3. A [.NET runtime identifiers (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) for building and running a .NET application for the target platform.
 The correct .NET runtime identifier must match to the corresponding Clang target for the target platform.

 ### About system C headers files